AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/home-repository-view.md

 - **Search and filter experience**

-The Search option in the Repository view helps in searching the required files from the Repository primarily on the basis of **File title**, **File name** and **Content**.
+The Search option helps in searching the required files from the Repository primarily on the basis of **File title**, **File name** and **Content**.
 You can use any one, two, or all three criteria for your search.
 If none of the criteria are selected, the results will include common to all the three criteria.

 ![](images/search-in-repository.png){align="left"}